 4.1 How you can affect the way Greenpeace communicates with you

 The first time you sign up with Greenpeace, you will choose how you would prefer to be contacted.
 We will respect your choices and not make any changes to your preferences unless you change them yourself, or contact us to change them on your behalf.

 You can unsubscribe from our emails at any time through the unsubscribe link at the end of all our emails, and stop seeing any social media advertising through settings on those sites.

-You can also change your mind on how you would like us to contact you or tell us that you would no longer like to hear from us through our preference centre, by calling +44 20 7865 8100 or emailing us via the contact form.
+You can also change your mind on how you would like us to contact you or tell us that you would no longer like to hear from us through our preference form, by calling +44 20 7865 8100 or emailing us via the contact form.

 The Fundraising Regulator, an independent body which regulates fundraising practices, also operates the Fundraising Preference Service (FPS) which you can use to indicate which non-profit organisations you would no longer like to hear from.

 5. How Greenpeace protects children’s privacy